ozeryansky/hello-world/README.md

 # hello-world
-The start of a long, but useful journey.
+The start of a long and joyful journey.